ansible/awx/docs/multi_credential_assignment.md

 Under this model, the only purpose for `ask_credential_on_launch` is to signal that API clients should prompt the user for (optional) changes at launch time.

-Backwards Compatability Concerns
+Backwards Compatibility Concerns
 --------------------------------
-A variety of API clients rely on now-deprecated mechanisms for Credential retrieval and assignment, and those are still supported in a backwards compatible way under this new API change.
-Requests to update `JobTemplate.credential` and `JobTemplate.vault_credential` will still behave as they did before:
+Requests to update `JobTemplate.credential` and `JobTemplate.vault_credential`
+will no longer work.
+Example request format:

 `PATCH /api/v2/job_templates/N/ {'credential': X, 'vault_credential': Y}`

-If the job template (with pk=N) only has 1 vault credential, that will be replaced with the new `Y` vault credential.

-If the job template has multiple vault credentials, and these do not include `Y`, then the new list will _only_ contain the single vault credential `Y` specified in the deprecated request.

-If the JobTemplate already has the `Y` vault credential associated with it, then no change will take effect (the other vault credentials will not be removed in this case).
-This is so that clients making deprecated requests do not interfere with clients using the new `credentials` relation.
+This request will have no effect because support for using these fields has been removed.

+The relationship `extra_credentials` is deprecated but still supported for now.
+Clients should favor the `credentials` relationship instead.

 `GET` requests to `/api/v2/job_templates/N/` and `/api/v2/jobs/N/`
-have traditionally included a variety of metadata in the response via `related_fields`:
+will include this via `related_fields`:

 ```
 {
     "related": {
         ...
-        "credential": "/api/v2/credentials/1/",
-        "vault_credential": "/api/v2/credentials/3/",
+        "credentials": "/api/v2/job_templates/5/credentials/",
         "extra_credentials": "/api/v2/job_templates/5/extra_credentials/",
     }
 }
 ```

-...and `summary_fields`:
+...and `summary_fields`, which is not included in list views:

 ```
 {
     "summary_fields": {
+        "credentials": [
-        "credential": {
+            {
                 "description": "",
-            "credential_type_id": 1,
+                "credential_type_id": 5,
-            "id": 1,
+                "id": 2,
-            "kind": "ssh",
+                "kind": "aws",
-            "name": "Demo Credential"
+                "name": "some-aws"
             },
-        "vault_credential": {
+            {
                 "description": "",
-            "credential_type_id": 3,
+                "credential_type_id": 10,
-            "id": 3,
+                "id": 4,
-            "kind": "vault",
+                "kind": "gce",
-            "name": "some-vault"
+                "name": "some-gce"
-        },
+            }
+        ],
         "extra_credentials": [
             {
                 "description": "",